metalsubs/metalsubs.github.io/src/pages/faq.md

 ## Can you please add the lyrics for this song?

-Probably no, it's a lot of work to make these subtitles but hey, if you can create one share it with me know, I'll give you credit. 🙂
+Probably no, it's a lot of work to make these subtitles but hey, if you can create one share it with me, I'll give you credit. 🙂